 Insper’s vision is to be a leading center in education and research in the fields of Business and Economics, combining academic rigor and a practical approach so as to forge leaders and professionals who will make a difference.
 Since its launch in São Paulo in 1987, the programs offered by Insper combine academic excellence with a pragmatic vision and are among the most highly regarded in the market, based on national and international rankings.

 Insper is a non-profit educational institution working closely with renowned universities to exchange educational knowledge, develop teaching programs and offer students the possibility to try an international academic experience.
 These partnerships allow not only the exchange of students but also joint research and academic seminars.

 In 2009, the institution adopted the new brand name Insper Instituto de Ensino e Pesquisa replacing the brand name Ibmec São Paulo.
 The name Insper comes from “to inspire” and “to belong” (pertencer in Portuguese) which together with “to transform” were considered to be the three basic pillars of the institution brand.

 Insper is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

 Insper is located in São Paulo, one of the world’s largest cities and in the economic center of Latin America.
 Focused on major business initiatives, São Paulo is an obligatory international destination for all seeking opportunities to do business and expand in Latin America.
-The city is culturally diverse and boasts innumerous offerings of musical and dance performances, concerts, film showings and art exhibits.
-São Paulo is a modern and cosmopolitan city with a population of 10.4 million that includes people from 70 different nationalities whose tradition and culture have already been incorporated into the city's life.
+The city is culturally diverse and boasts numerous offerings of musical and dance performances, concerts, film showings, and art exhibits.
+São Paulo is a modern and cosmopolitan city with a population of 10.4 million that includes people from 70 different nationalities whose traditions and cultures have already been incorporated into the city's life.

 Insper maintains partnerships with universities on four continents.
 International students are a rich part of university life.